 If you want to use hot water to melt snow, make sure to make a 50/50 mix of hot water and isopropyl alcohol.
 Alcohol has a much lower freezing point than water, which helps prevent refreezing.

 - Find Your Perfect Snow Removal Professional: Thumbtack connects you with top-rated local landscapers to help with mowing or to transform any outdoor space.

 - Trusted Reviews: Read verified reviews from satisfied clients to make informed decisions about your snow removal needs.

 - Local Knowledge: Discover snow removal professionals who understand your area and best practices for shoveling and plowing.

 5 Ways to Make Shoveling Frozen Snow Easier

-If your snow is packed hard due to thaws and refreezing, freezing rain, or just because the snow’s been on the ground for a while, it will be much harder to shovel.
+If your snow is packed hard due to thaws and refreezing, or just because the snow’s been on the ground for a while, it will be much harder to shovel.
+Freezing rain on top of snow can make the job even worse.
 Icy snow can defeat even the toughest shovels.
 You can make your shoveling job much easier by applying these methods:

 Use a Strong Deicer

 Before you start shoveling, spread a high-quality deicer over the snow.
 Don’t use rock salt, since it’s ineffective at low temperatures and will harm plants and animals.
 Instead, opt for a plant-friendly, animal-safe deicer that works at much lower temperatures than traditional salt.